A hearty and warming winter soup with parsnips and fresh thyme.

 - Fry the parsnip chips in multiple batches as they will cool the oil down, and it needs to get back up to temperature as quickly as possible.
 Fry them until crispy and golden brown, and let them drain well before sprinkling with a little salt.

-- Once the parsnip in the soup is soft, blitz the soup until smoothy and silky.
+- Once the parsnip in the soup is soft, blitz the soup until smooth and silky.
 Add salt and pepper to taste.
-Cream can be added at this stage if required.

-- Serve hot, topped with fresh parsley and the parsnip chips.
+- Serve hot, topped with fresh parsley, a drizzle of cream, and parsnip chips.